 Since flies are attracted to barns and other places that horses frequent, this EIA can be quickly and easily transmitted from one horse to another.

 What Happens When a Horse Tests Positive for EIA Antibodies

-Once a horse has been infected with the virus that causes EIA they have it for life and are able to transmit the disease - via fly bites - to other horses nearby (anywhere within the travel range of the flies).
-For this reason, horses that test positive for Equine Infectious Anemia must either be euthanized, branded and strictly quarantined more 200 yards away from other horses for life, or transferred to a research facility.
+Once a horse has been infected with the virus that causes EIA they have it for life and can transmit the disease - via fly bites - to other horses nearby (anywhere within the travel range of the flies).
+For this reason, horses that test positive for Equine Infectious Anemia must either be euthanized, branded, and strictly quarantined more than 200 yards away from other horses for life, or transferred to a research facility.

 Why All Horses Need a Coggins Test